aravind-ramaswami/arr229/lab5.md

 # 5000 Level Task

 Integrator windup is necessary to prevent the robot from crashing into a wall because the integrator term gets too high.
+It also prevents the control signal from increasing indefinitely if the robot is stuck somewhere.
 See the code snippet below for my implementation of windup protection.

 ![image](https://github.com/user-attachments/assets/a475ccbd-2fbc-43c0-ab1b-f395e1bfca0c)